 Under the current JDK release model, a new feature release with a new major version number is planned every six months, in March and September.
 Additionally, there are quarterly bug fix updates.

-Every three years, the September release will be a Long-Term-Support (LTS) release, which gets updates for at least three years.
+Every two years, the September release will be a Long-Term-Support (LTS) release, which gets updates for at least three years.

 |JDK Version||Type||Release Date||Highlights||Recommendation|

 |8||LTS||03/2014||Lambdas||Last LTS version under previous release model.
 Free updates by Oracle ended, but still maintained by others.
 Upgrade to a 11 or 17 within the next months!|

 |9||Feature||09/2017||Modules||New release model was introduced.
 EOL.
 Upgrade to 17 or 21 now!|